davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

     TODO something crazy

 The process of recreating a function from its sample points is called **reconstruction**.
-Reconstruction isn't perfect, but it works well enough given enough input data.
+Reconstruction isn't perfect, but it works fine given enough input data.
 More input data makes reconstruction more accurate.

 ## The Nyquist Limit

 We mentioned that we sample by moving along the $x$ axis at regular intervals.
 One natural question is: How big should these intervals be?
-Using a smaller interval gives us more data (thus improving reconstruction), but it requires more storage space.
-How large can we get away with making our sampling interval without making our reconstruction terrible?
+Using a smaller gives us a better reconstruction (because there's more data), but it requires more storage space.
+How large can we get away with making our sampling interval without ruining the reconstruction?

-Harry Nyquist approached this problem by transforming the signal into the frequency domain.
+Harry Nyquist approached this problem by thinking in the frequency domain.
 His Nyquist Limit works as follows:

 >   Look at the frequency domain representation of the image.
 Find the
 >   highest-frequency point that has a non-zero amplitude.
 Let $f$ be the